opf/openproject/docs/installation-and-operations/installation/docker/README.md

   -e OPENPROJECT_SECRET_KEY_BASE=secret \
   -v /var/lib/openproject/pgdata:/var/openproject/pgdata \
   -v /var/lib/openproject/assets:/var/openproject/assets \
-  openproject/community:13
+  openproject/openproject:14
 ```

 Please make sure you set the correct public facing hostname in `OPENPROJECT_HOST__NAME`.
 If you don't have a load-balancing or proxying web server in front of your docker container,
 you will otherwise be vulnerable to [HOST header injections](https://portswigger.net/web-security/host-header), as the internal server has no way of identifying the correct host name.
+We strongly recommend you use an external load-balancing or proxying web server for termination of TLS/SSL and general security hardening.

 **Note**: Make sure to replace `secret` with a random string.
 One way to generate one is to run `head /dev/urandom | tr -dc A-Za-z0-9 | head -c 32 ; echo ''` if you are on Linux.